-The Museum houses one of the nation’s most important heritage collections which covers the breadth of our relationship with the sea; from the Great Pacific Migration a thousand years ago to the cutting edge of modern technology and design used in America’s Cup and modern yachting.
+Home to one of the country’s most significant heritage collections, the museum spans New Zealand’s maritime history—from the Great Pacific Migration over a thousand years ago to the cutting-edge technology and design of the America’s Cup and modern yachting.

 NZ Maritime Museum Exhibitions & Events